wingkeet/basey/README.md

 ### Additional Notes
 - While RFC 4648 specifies that the encode functions should return "=" padding characters, these padding characters are commonly removed in real-world applications.
-Therefore, by default, the encode functions in this library do *not* include the padding characters.
-If you want the padding characters, pass a `true` value to the second (`includePadding`) argument.
+Therefore, by default, the encode functions in this library do *not* include the padding characters, too.
+If you want them, pass a `true` value to the second (`includePadding`) argument.
 - The file `basey.js` is heavily documented with code comments as well as JSDoc comments.
 You should be able to understand the code quite easily.